gbouras13/pharokka/docs/run.md

 `pharokka.py -i <GENBANK file> -o <output folder> -d <path/to/database_dir> -t <threads>  --genbank`

-As of v1.4.0 you want to reorient your phage to begin with the large terminase subunit, you can use `--dnaapler` which will run [dnaapler](https://github.com/gbouras13/dnaapler) to automatically reorient your phage.
+As of v1.4.0 you want to automatically reorient your phage to begin with the large terminase subunit, you can use `--dnaapler` which will run [dnaapler](https://github.com/gbouras13/dnaapler) to automatically reorient your phage.
 The reoriented FASTA will be named `<prefix>_dnaapler_reoriented.fasta` in the output directory.

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  --dnaapler`

 `--dnaapler` is recommended for reorientation as of v1.4.0.
 However, if you need to reorient your phage to begin at a certain point (for example, to reorient the phage to begin with the large terminase subunit) or if `dnaapler` isn't working for you, you can acheive this using the `--terminase` command along with specifying the  `--terminase_strand` denoting the strandedness of the large terminase subunit (must be 'pos' or 'neg') and `--terminase_start` denoting the start co-ordinate.
-This requires the input to be a single contig, or else pharokka will fail and warn you.
-For example, if you annotate your phage using pharokka, and then see that your terminase large subunit begins at coordinate 9503 on the positive strand, you could run the following to reorient it to begin at the large terminase subunit:
+This requires the input to be a single contig, or else `pharokka` will fail and warn you.
+For example, if you annotate your phage using `pharokka`, and then see that your terminase large subunit begins at coordinate 9503 on the positive strand, you could run the following to reorient it to begin at the large terminase subunit:

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  --terminase --terminase_start 9503 --terminase_strand pos `